colejd/colejd.github.io/content/blog/randomizing-uicolor-with-swizzling/index.md

 - `UICGColor`
 - `UICachedDevicePatternColor` (derives from `UICGColor`)

 I found these by grepping through [a dump of the private headers in iOS 11.4](https://github.com/nst/iOS-Runtime-Headers).
-If you'd like to do this yourself, run `grep -r -n ".\+:\s*UIColor" .` in the terminal (you'll also want to run this again for each subclass you discover, replacing `UIColor` with the new class name just in case there are any subclasses of those).
+If you'd like to do this yourself, run `grep -r -n ".\+:\s*UIColor".` in the terminal (you'll also want to run this again for each subclass you discover, replacing `UIColor` with the new class name just in case there are any subclasses of those).
 Let's use these:

 ```swift{numberLines: false}
 public extension UIColor {